isomerpages/moe-crescentgirlssch/_cradle/National Sustainability/Sustainability Advocacy Challenge (SAC).md

 <p><strong><u>Phase 1: Learn</u></strong>
 </p>
 <p>All members of participating teams are strongly encouraged to sign up
-for and to attend the <strong>SAC Symposium</strong> that will take place from <strong>1.30pm to 4.30pm</strong> on <strong>10 March 2025</strong> in Crescent Girls’ School.
-The Symposium comprises a keynote address and a training bootcamp, allowing participants to be equipped with the necessary knowledge and skills to design their community outreach project.</p>
+for and to attend the <strong>SAC Symposium</strong> that will take place from <strong>2.30pm to 5.30pm</strong> on <strong>17 April 2026</strong> at one of the Learn@Experiential Hub, The Carbon Gallery, 3A Pasir Ris Drive 6, #01-31, Vidacity Singapore 519422.
+The half-day symposium will equip participants with requisite knowledge and skills to design their community outreach project or sustainability initiative.</p>
 <p></p>
 <p><strong><u>Phase 2: Create</u></strong>
 </p>
-<p>Teams will then collaborate to design their own authentic, interesting
+<p>Teams will then collaborate to design their own <strong>authentic</strong>, <strong>interesting</strong> and <strong>engaging</strong> activities/initiatives
-and engaging activities/initiatives to promote sustainable living and in doing so, they are able to reach out to as many members of the community (school / neighbourhood etc.) Teams are strongly encouraged to attend an <strong>online Presentation-cum-Consultation session </strong>at a later date in late Term 2 to showcase their advocacy plans to an expert panel for feedback.
+to <strong>promote sustainable living</strong> and in doing so, they are able to reach out to as <strong>many members of the community</strong> (school / neighbourhood etc.) Teams are strongly encouraged to attend an <strong>online Presentation-cum-Consultation session (25 – 26 March and 2 – 3 June 2026)</strong> to showcase their advocacy plans to an expert panel for feedback.
 Participation in this consultation session is option.</p>
 <p></p>
 <p><strong><u>Phase 3: Advocate</u></strong>
 </p>
 <p>Teams will then execute their advocacy plans/sustainability initiatives
-anytime from 15 March to 14 September 2025.
-Teams will need to submit a <strong>Final Report </strong>that documents their advocacy plans /sustainability initiatives (planning stage to implementation stage, reflections etc).</p>
+anytime from 26 March to 13 September 2026.
+Teams will need to submit a <strong>Final Report </strong>that documents their advocacy plans /sustainability initiatives (planning stage to implementation stage, reflections etc).&nbsp;</p>
-<p>&nbsp;Three categories of awards (Gold, Silver and Bronze) will be presented
+<p>Three categories of awards (Gold, Silver and Bronze) will be presented
 at the end of SAC to recognise the achievements of every team.
-Participation in the SAC may also be considered as part of the school’s contribution to efforts in environmental conservation when applying for the School Green Awards.</p>
+Participation in the SAC may also be considered as part of the school’s contribution to efforts in environmental conservation when applying for the School Green Awards.&nbsp;</p>
-<p></p>
 <p><strong><u>Timeline and Summary of Key Dates</u></strong>
 </p>
 <div class="isomer-image-wrapper">